frank-a-i/weather-influence-on-music/PROJECT.md

 ## Data Acquistion

 A million musical tweets is a relatively big data basis.
-When each of these samples would be analyzed it would overstrain the basic usage plan of the APIs.
-Upgrading the API-plan certainly would solve that, however for a proof of concept this might not be necessary.
+When each of these samples would be analyzed, it would overstrain the basic usage plan of the APIs.
+Upgrading the API-plan obiously would solve that, however for a proof of concept this might not be necessary.
 To put it in perspective, here's an overview from where in the world data has been collected

 <img src="./analytics/general_country_distribution.png" alt="Overview to which area the samples of the whole MMTD relate to" style="width:70%;"/>

-Hence in order to keep a certain diversity in the result and not being to focused on a specific group of people, for this research a subset was created containing the data from the european area.
+Hence in order to keep a certain diversity in the result and not being too focused on a specific group of people, for this research a subset was created containing the data from the european area.
 This area was choosen as it comes with two advantages:

 - within this area a large amount of completely different cultures can be found
 - the meterological situations are very different from country to country